PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 perception of the world and our place in it.
-Modern research suggests that experiencing awe reduces stress, depression, and anxiety while enhancing overall well-being.^41 Studies show that individuals who regularly experience awe report higher life satisfaction, lower levels of inflammation, and even improved social behavior.^42 One experiment revealed that people who stared at towering euca- lyptus trees were more likely to help a stranger afterward, highlighting awe’s ability to increase empathy and altruism.^43 While scientific breakthroughs may soon bring engi- neered awe experiences, researchers emphasize that awe is already within our reach.
+Modern research suggests that experiencing awe reduces stress, depression, and anxiety while enhancing overall well-being.
+Studies show that individuals who regularly experience awe report higher life satisfaction, lower levels of inflammation, and even improved social behavior.
+One experiment revealed that people who stared at towering euca- lyptus trees were more likely to help a stranger afterward, highlighting awe’s ability to increase empathy and altruism.
+While scientific breakthroughs may soon bring engi- neered awe experiences, researchers emphasize that awe is already within our reach.
 Berkeley psychologist Dacher